damanhuri/tpg-test/README.md

 - output will be sorted first by GPA descending then by name in alphabetical order and lastly by student's ID

 Test #3
-- this tool will do measurement of time needed to execute a method ( callMethodToMeasure() as in the example )
+- this tool will do measurement of time needed to execute a method ( TestClass.testMethod() as in the example )
 - arguments of the tool are {no. of threads} {no. of calls to method} {timeout value in seconds}
 - no. of threads : to define number of threads will be initialized in the pool in order for the measurement execution to run concurrently
 - no. of calls to method : to define how many tests will be executed to get minimum/maximum/average time of method's execution